Staff Resources

 Cancellations

-Circumstances arise where a visiting scholar or visiting student researcher may need to withdraw their invitation to visit UC Berkeley.
-In the event of a cancellation, send an email to vspa@berkeley.edu(link sends e-mail) with the name of the scholar and the reason for the cancellation.
+Circumstances may arise where a visiting scholar or visiting student researcher needs to withdraw their invitation to visit UC Berkeley.
+In the event of a cancellation, send an email to vspa@berkeley.edu with the name of the scholar and the reason for the cancellation.

 Living Allowances

-Visiting scholars and visiting student researchers may not receive compensation for work on campus but may receive a living allowance of up to $30,000 should a department or faculty sponsor wish to help them defray the cost of living in the Bay Area.
+Visiting scholars and visiting student researchers may not receive compensation for work on campus, but may receive a living allowance of up to $30,000 if a department or faculty sponsor wishes to help them defray the cost of living in the Bay Area.
 Visit the living allowances page for full instructions on how to request a living allowance.
-Please review our Stipend Tutorial guide (PDF file) for additional assistance.
+Please review our Stipend Tutorial guide for additional assistance.

 International Scholars and Students & Visa Information

 International visiting scholars and visiting student researchers must hold the appropriate visa when conducting research on campus, the most common being the J Exchange Visitor visa.
-B-1/B-2 visas (link is external)and Visa waivers (link is external)are not appropriate for these titles.
+B-1/B-2 visas and Visa waivers are not appropriate for these titles.

 Remote appointments are not permitted; all visits must be conducted on campus.